ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/react.md

 * Table of contents of the book [Learning React by Eve Porcello, Alex Banks Index.
 Be sure you are authenticated in PuntoQ](learning-react.md)
 * [MoonHighway/learning-react](https://github.com/moonhighway/learning-react) Github repo with the code samples for Learning React by Alex Banks and Eve Porcello, published by O'Reilly Media

+## React Router

+### The Problem

+The biggest difference with traditional multi-page apps is that navigating a single-page app doesn't involve going to an entirely new page.
+Instead, your pages (commonly known as **views** in this context) typically load inline within the same page itself.

+When you are loading content inline, things get a little challenging.
+The hard part is not loading the content itself.
+That is relatively easy.
+The hard part is making sure that single-page apps behave in a way that is consistent with what your users are used to.
+More specifically, when users navigate your app, they expect that:

+1. The URL displayed in the address bar always reflects the thing that they are viewing.
+2. They can use the browser's back and forward buttons...successfully.
+3. They can navigate to a particular view (aka deep link) directly using the appropriate URL.

+With multi-page apps, these three things come for free.
+There is nothing extra you have to do for any of it.
+With single-page apps, because you aren't navigating to an entirely new page, you have to do real work to deal with these three things that your users expect to just work.

+To deal with all of this, you have a bucket full of techniques commonly known as **routing**.

 ## References

 {% include references-react.md %}